floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

 associated with each role, particularly in relation to multi-tenancy considerations.

 > Each user needs to have at least one tenant configured, otherwise Search Guard
 > does not know which tenant to use.
-If you disable both the Global and Private tenant,
+If you disable the Global tenant,
 > and the user does not have any other tenants configured, login will not be possible.
 >
 > If a user has assigned direct access privileges to the Kibana-related indices,